 What prompted my research was because I developed lung problems and what my dad had said to me previously, suddenly rang alarm bells in my mind!
-Although a visit to the GP confirmed that it was Asthma, I still couldn’t help being paranoid about the possibility that I had worked with asbestos and I may at dome stage develop cancer.
-Also as asbestos related cancer has a very long latency period, i.e. 20 -50 years, I still have nights where I lie awake trying to visualize the stiff coarse material I worked with and match it to asbestos products on Google images.
+Although a visit to the GP confirmed that it was Asthma, I still couldn’t help being paranoid about the possibility that I had worked with asbestos and I may at some stage develop cancer.
+My dad described the cancer as a tree growing inside my lungs.
+Also as asbestos related cancer has a very long latency period, i.e. 20 -50 years, I still had nights where I’d lie awake trying at night to visualize the stiff/coarse grey material I had worked with and match it to asbestos products on Google images.

-Over the few years that I was blessed to know Debbie – I noted how incredibly giving she was.
-I decided to create a blog on mesothelioma, and if any other sufferers contacted me – I would talk to Debbie and she’d say “Give them my contact if you like”. and she would soon take them under her wing, support and advice them.
+Over the following few years that I was blessed to know Debbie – I noted how incredibly giving she was.
+So I decided to create a blog on mesothelioma, and if any other sufferers contacted me – I would mention them to Debbie and she’d say “Give them my contact details if you like”. and she would soon take them under her wing, and support and advice them.

 Despite her ongoing battle with mesothelioma, she even cared about other people’s more trivial day-to-day problems.
 I.e. On one occasion I posted (what was considered a minor problem compared to what Debbie was facing) on my Facebook page, and she in boxed me asking me if I was OK.
 That’s the sort of person Debbie was, and I didn’t just see her as this asbestos ambassador and campaigner, but this wonderful kind-hearted, generous, and self-sacrificing lady.